 You can see what this performance looked like when I gave a lecture on the tale “All Kinds Of Fur” at the Library of Congress in Washington DC, and included a reading of several poems.
 My George Mason University colleague and MFA Poetry graduate Kevin Stoy graciously agreed to read the part of the Grimm Brothers that day.
 Our reading begins at minute-marker 44 at this youtube site.

-It has been a great pleasure for me to have Kevin Stoy accompany me on this journey to bring All Kinds Of Fur’s voice to life.
-I am grateful to him and to others who have helped me—and who are planning to help:
+It has been a great pleasure for me to have friends such as Rob and Kevin accompany me on this journey to bring All Kinds Of Fur’s voice to life.
+I am grateful to them and to others who have helped me—and who are planning to help:

 — Matt Blakley, MFA Poetry graduate, George Mason University.
 Lecture in ENGL 325, GMU

 — Joseph Sobol, Prof. of Storytelling, Faculty of Creative Industries at the University of South Wales.
 Presentation at American Folklore Society.

 — Rob Lively, Assoc.
 Provost, retired, Univ. of Maine at Farmington; President of Western Maine Storytelling.
 Readings at Devaney, Doak & Garrett Booksellers, Farmington, Maine, and Ecopelagicon Nature Store, Rangeley, Maine.